ibm-cloud-docs/direct-link/vrf-conversion-dl.md

 # Converting to virtual routing and forwarding
 {: #what-happens-during-the-account-conversion-process}

 Many {{site.data.keyword.cloud}} customers currently operate with a shared tenancy model on the {{site.data.keyword.cloud_notm}} network.
-During conversion, your shared tenancy is converted to use a _Customer VRF_, most commonly with a new Direct Link Classic subscription.
+During conversion, your shared tenancy is converted to use a _Customer VRF_, most commonly with a new Direct Link on Classic subscription.
 {:shortdesc}

 ## The conversion process